Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Generalized time-varying autoregressive models

 \subsection{Observation model}

-The proposed \emph{nonstationary autoregressive} model encompasses both the standard autoregressive model of finite order and the epidemiological model introduced in~\cite{cori2013new} and generalizes them in several directions.
-First, the memory term $\Psi_t$ is not necessarily a linear function, it is only assumed to be \emph{causal}, that is depending only on past observations, and \emph{smooth}.
+The present work considers a \emph{generalized time-varying autoregressive} mo\-del encompassing both the standard autoregressive model of finite order and the epidemiological model introduced in~\cite{cori2013new} while generalizing both of them in several directions.
+The first major originality is that the model is externally controlled by an unknown deterministic time-varying \emph{reproduction coefficient} containing the information of interest.
+This setup drastically contrasts both with the standard time series framework, mostly interested in predicting the behavior of the observations rather than inferring the coefficients~\cite{davis2021count}, and with random coefficient autoregressive models in which the time-varying coefficients are random variables~\cite{hill2014unified,regis2022random}.
 Second, observations are no longer restricted to follow an independent Gaussian distribution with constant variance, but instead any distribution with prescribed mean, possibly depending on additional time-varying parameters.
-Finally, and this is the major originality, observations are externally driven by a time-varying \emph{reproduction coefficient}.
+Importantly the noise is not necessary additive but might be data-dependent or multiplicative.
+And finally, the memory term $\Psi_t$ is not necessarily a linear function, it is only assumed to be \emph{causal}, that is depending only on past observations, and \emph{smooth}.